 Looking for fall or summer dog sledding in Alaska?
 Glide through the forest behind a powerful team of Alaskan huskies while riding in one of our nimble and wheeled dog sledding carts.
 The closest thing to mushing on snow, this agile dryland dog sled ride is a private ride with just one or two passengers per cart and team of dogs.
 Travel across real training trails, around turns, and up and down hills.
-Based out of the record-breaking Kuskokwim 300 champion and competitive Iditarod kennel of 17th-Dog Racing, meet friendly sled dogs, help harness and train this year’s Iditarod team, and hear firsthand stories from the trail.
+Based out of the record-breaking Kuskokwim 300 champion and competitive Iditarod kennel of 17th-Dog Racing, meet friendly sled dogs and puppies, help harness and train this year’s Iditarod team, and hear firsthand stories from the trail.
 The most intimate Alaska dog sled tour available between May and early November.

 Yes, of course!
 Our lives are built around keeping our dogs happy, and meeting new people is great socialization for them.
 You will get to meet all the sled dogs in your team, pet them, take pictures with them, and witness them in action doing what they love.
 We have had guests stay until they pet every dog in the kennel, which you are welcome to do, too.

 As you can imagine, dog sledding in Alaska is an iconic activity.
 While we get some reservations up to a year in advance, typically if you book 1-2 months ahead of time then you should be okay.
 The summer season in Alaska is the busiest time for visitors, with around 85% of visitors coming between mid-May and mid-September.
 Our summer dog sled ride is purposely designed as a more immersive mushing experience where you have the chance to get up close and personal to ask questions and meet the individual sled dogs.
 Our carts hold just 1-2 passengers each and are only slightly bigger than a dog sled, providing a uniquely authentic mushing experience.
-As a result availability will be very limited compared to many of the larger tour activities like whale watching or glacier cruises, etc. Each tour slot is currently capped at maximum four passengers for instant online booking, please call or email if you have five or more people in your party and we are happy to try and accommodate.
+As a result availability will be very limited compared to many of the larger tour activities like whale watching or glacier cruises, etc. Each tour slot is currently capped at maximum six passengers for instant online booking, please call or email if you have seven or more people in your party and we are happy to try and accommodate.

 Our summer dog sledding location is located just off the Parks highway about halfway between Anchorage and Talkeetna, just a few miles down the road that takes you up and through Hatcher Pass.